thecmdguy/Ducky/README.md

 > **A Note on the `libpcap` Warning:**
 > When you run Ducky for the first time, you may see a console warning that says `WARNING: No libpcap provider available !`.
 This is a harmless message from the Scapy library and **can be safely ignored**.
 Ducky is designed to work perfectly without it.

-By taking these two steps, you address the user's immediate problem and improve your project's documentation for everyone else.